Blog ComparisonsAha vs Productboard: 2026 Comparison

 Try Featurebase as an alternative ✨

-- Centralized feedback forum with feature voting
+- Centralized feedback forum with voting where users can submit ideas and vote on feature requests

-- Private and public product roadmaps
+- Private and public product roadmaps for communicating upcoming features and plans

 ✨ Start collecting feedback & building roadmaps with Featurebase for free →